zama-ai/fhevmjs/docs/solidity/functions.md

 function reencrypt(euint32 ciphertext, bytes32 publicKey, uint32 defaultValue) internal view returns (bytes memory reencrypted)
 ```

+> **_NOTE:_**  If one of the following operations is called with an uninitialized ciphertext handle as an operand, this handle will be made to point to a trivial encryption of `0` before the operation is executed.

 ## Arithmetic operations (`add`, `sub`, `mul`)
 Performs the operation homomorphically.